ParaToolsInc/taucmdr/docs/new_compiler.rst

 ------------------------------------------

 The compiler's family assigns roles to compiler commands and tracks the various command line options used by that compiler family.
-The family name (:any:`_CompilerFamily.name`) provides a convinent way to operate on many different compiler commands at once.
+The family name (:any:`_CompilerFamily.name`) provides a convenient way to operate on many different compiler commands at once.
 Families are created via :any:`Knowledgebase.add`::

    INTEL = HOST_COMPILERS.add('Intel', family_regex=r'Intel Corporation',